-As this pandemic goes on we remain committed to providing unrivalled family support, even more so at this time so they feel assured their loved one is receiving the very best care.
+As this pandemic goes on we remain committed to providing unrivalled family support, even more so at this time so our client's families feel assured their loved one is receiving the very best care.
 We continue to support our carers by providing them with the latest guidance and advice, as well as providing them with creative ways to ensure they look after their own personal health and wellbeing, as they continue to dedicate themselves to the care and support of our clients.
 For families we are using our market leading digital technology to offer much-needed reassurance about their loved one’s health and the care they are receiving at this time, as well as providing them with an opportunity to stay in touch and feel connected, even if they are unable to visit.
 This has been particularly important as our clients are in the most vulnerable group.

 We know that you may have many questions relating to care of a loved one during the Coronavirus pandemic.
 Read our Coronavirus FAQs.